tnAchieves exceeds mentor recruitment goal

-“On behalf of the tnAchieves board of directors and team, we want to share our sincere gratitude for our many partners across the state,” said tnAchieves Executive Director Krissy DeAlejandro.
-“Though COVID-19 has presented various education challenges, thanks to the support of educators, civic clubs, businesses, elected officials, and individuals across the state, we exceeded our mentor goal.
-This means more than 62,000 TN Promise students will have someone in their corner as we work to transition them from high school to college.
-Mentors are difference makers in our program and across our state!”
+“On behalf of the tnAchieves board of directors and team, we want to express our sincere gratitude,” said tnAchieves Executive Director Krissy DeAlejandro.
+“Thanks to the support of educators, civic clubs, businesses, elected officials and individuals across the state we have met our goal to ensure every student is supported and can now begin the important work to see them succeed in the college going process.”

 tnAchieves is a 501(c)3 non-profit that has provided scholarships with mentor support since 2008.
-Those interested in learning more can visit www.tnAchieves.org or contact Tyler Ford at firstname.lastname@example.org.
+Those interested in learning more can visit www.tnAchieves.org or contact Tyler Ford at (309) 945-3446.